sosdos/waifu-finder-V1/README.md

 # waifu-finder
 searches and pulls waifus from [waifu.im](https://www.waifu.im/)

+before you run the script, make sure you have curl and jq installed.

 two versions:

 1. will open the image in your browser, and nothing else